jhonathan-lkmx/skyou-web/content/cut-sew.md

 ![cut sew 1 image](./img/cut-sew-1.jpg)

 We use laser cutting for most short run production, especially when engineered artwork is required.
-Laser cutting uses an optical eye to read in pre marked pattern lines, and has great accuracy and consistency
+Laser cutting uses an optical eye to read in pre marked pattern lines, and has great accuracy and consistency.

 </block>